Plaster by Orciani

 It does not belong over painted brick without a full strip and prime.
 A film coating between the lime mortar and the brick destroys the mechanical key, and the schmear will lift in sheets.
 If a wall has been previously painted, the honest answer is either a full strip back to bare masonry (slow, expensive, often partial) or a different finish strategy altogether.
 The studio will say so before sample-boarding the wrong assembly.

 Freeze-thaw climates change the binder math.
-The southern US, including coastal South Carolina, coastal Georgia, and Central Florida, sits in the climate band where a properly gauged lime mortar holds its structure across the seasonal cycle.
+The southern US (coastal South Carolina, coastal Georgia, Central Florida) sits in the climate band where a properly gauged lime mortar holds its structure across the seasonal cycle.
 In hard freeze-thaw zones the binder needs more hydraulic content and the schmear needs a winter protection schedule during cure.
-PBO does the work; it is not the same job as the southern one and the spec writes differently.
+The studio does the work; it is not the same job as the southern one and the spec writes differently.

 A German Schmear runs meaningfully more upfront than a paint job on brick.
 The differential comes from the lime mortar itself, the sand grading, the panel discipline on the wall, and the hand-finishing that makes the wash read as a wash and not as a coating.
 It typically prices in the same order of magnitude as a full lime stucco of comparable area, because the binder and the crew time are similar, even though the coverage is partial.

-What recoups the differential is the 15 to 20 year window in which a properly applied lime mortar wash does not enter the repaint cycle.
-Paint over brick will want recoating once or twice across that span and a third time will be looking at substrate damage.
+What recoups the differential is the fifteen to twenty year window in which a properly applied lime mortar wash does not enter the repaint cycle.
+Paint over brick will want recoating once or twice across that span, and a third time will be looking at substrate damage.
 A schmear in the same window will be settling further into the masonry and reading more like the building it is on.
-Over the life of the wall the lime answer typically costs less per year of service and looks like architecture the entire time.
+Over the life of the wall, the lime answer typically costs less per year of service and looks like architecture the entire time.

-What goes on the drawing: lime mortar wash (German Schmear) over [substrate, e.g. modular red brick in running bond], applied as a parge coat at approximately 1/8 to 1/4 inch over masonry high points, trowel and brush application with wet-wipe exposure of substrate per approved sample board, integral pigment per submittal, target masonry exposure [percentage] per sample board, mist-protected cure window of 3 to 7 days, sample sign-off required under exterior light before production.
-Reference the sample board approval back to the Process on the studio’s homepage.
+What goes on the drawing: lime mortar wash (German Schmear) over the named substrate (e.g., modular red brick in running bond), applied as a parge coat at approximately one eighth to one quarter inch over masonry high points, trowel and brush application with wet-wipe exposure of substrate per approved sample board, integral pigment per submittal, target masonry exposure percentage per sample board, mist-protected cure window of three to seven days, sample sign-off required under exterior light before production.
+Reference the sample-board approval back to the studio’s homepage process.

 Two details earn their place on the spec.
 First, name the substrate explicitly and call out any previously painted areas, because the prep on a painted section is a different scope.
 Second, set the target masonry exposure as a percentage and tie it to an approved sample board mounted on the building, not a chip in a binder.
 Coastal light reads a lime wash differently than studio light, and the building’s own exposure is the only honest reference.